-Let’s analyze this sentence word for word.
+Let’s analyze this sentence word by word.

 Present tense conjugation for parlare

-From this table you can see that the correct conjugation for the lei pronoun is parla.
+From this table, you can see that the correct conjugation for the pronoun lei is parla.

 Languages and nationalities are not capitalized in Italian.

 Subject pronouns can be omitted in Italian, so that’s why you can use the short version Parla inglese?.
-Since conjugation forms are different for each pronoun, unlike English, there’s no doubt you’re addressing the person with a degree of respect.
+Since the conjugation forms are different for each pronoun, unlike in English, there’s no doubt you’re addressing the person with a degree of respect.

 How to informally ask do you speak English in Italian